12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 </p>
 </details>

-### What is the feature which help to prevent to commit a secret ?
+### What is the feature which helps to prevent to commit a secret ?

 <details><summary>show</summary>
 <p>